How will COVID-19 affect teacher pensions? The best way to answer that question is to answer it for specific groups:

 Pension plan administrators will likely remind state politicians and the general public that public-sector pension plans are meant to be long-term investors providing patient capital to the markets.
 They will prefer to sit tight and weather the storm.

 State governors and legislators will be handed a large bill from their pension plan administrators.
-We don't know yet exactly how large this bill might be, but one estimate last week predicted that pension plans were on pace to lose $1 trillion this year.
-That money will have to be made up somehow.
+We don't know yet exactly how large this bill might be, but that money will have to be made up somehow.

 School district leaders should be prepared for sharing a portion of the pension bill.
 Depending on the state, that may come through lower state education spending, higher employer contribution rates, or a combination of both.